hMRI-group/hMRI-toolbox-docs/docs/docs/mapCreation.md

     located at the root of the `config` directory.
 Instead, use one of the template defaults files from `config/local` and save it under a meaningful name.

-### Example of outputs from the *Create hMRI maps* module
+### Example Outputs from the *Create hMRI maps* Module

-*Output files from the Create hMRI maps module using the SE/STE B1 mapping and per-contrast RF sensitivity bias correction.*
+Output files from the Create hMRI maps module using the SE/STE B1 mapping and per-contrast RF sensitivity bias correction.

 #### `Results directory` > Description